-Your annual rental property inspection is an important landlord responsibility that benefits tenants and owners, and spring and early summer are the best times to conduct it.
+Your annual rental property inspection is an important landlord responsibility that benefits tenants and owners, and summer is the best time to conduct it.
 If you’re an out-of-town owner, busy landlord, have un-cooperatives tenants or are responsible for property held in trust or going through probate, we can help.
 Whether you have a single unit or 100 that need inspection, we can inspect your properties anywhere in the San Francisco Bay Area.

 We’ll follow these five simple steps for any property type:

 - Customize a detailed inspection checklist for your specific property.

 - Schedule the inspection and provide tenants with proper notification.

 - Conduct the inspection and prepare a report.